Popular medications linked to higher risk of stroke

 AstraZeneca, the maker of Nexium, said, "Patient safety is an important priority ... and we believe all of our PPI medicines are generally safe and effective when used in accordance with the label."
 A spokeswoman said the company was not consulted during the research, so it could not comment on the data.

-Pfizer, the maker of Protonix, and Takeda, the maker of Prevacid, did not immediately respond to CNN's request for comment.
+Pfizer, the maker of Protonix, did not respond to CNN's request for comment.

 "At one time, PPIs were thought to be safe, without major side effects," Sehested said.
 "This study further questions the cardiovascular safety of these drugs."